top of page

 The need for fragrance-free healthcare, schools, and public spaces becomes clear when reviewing the studies about asthma, migraines, sinusitis, airborne contact dermatitis, eczema, autism and more.

-The EPA estimates indoor air is 2 to 5 times more polluted than outdoor air (sometimes up to 100 times more polluted)!
+The EPA estimates indoor air is two to five times more polluted than outdoor air, and sometimes up to one hundred times more polluted.

 For decades fragranced products have been shown to: